NethServer/docs/administrator-manual/en/webtop5.rst

 ===========================================

 It is possible to share a single folder or the entire account with all the subfolders included.
-Select the folder to share -> right click -> "Manage sharing":
+Select the folder to share -> right click -> :guilabel:`Manage sharing`:

 .. image:: _static/webtop-sharing_mail_folder_1.png